knutin/kprof/README.md

 "read", "update", "delete".
 In other words, you will be able to know how much time is spent in each layer for each type of request.

 The identity function should be a fun of arity 1.
-It will receive the module name, function name, and actual Example:
+It will receive the module name, function name, and the actual arguments of the function call, it should return an atom or a string.
+The function *must* return 'undefined' if it cannot identify the function.
+Example:

     fun ({requests, handle_request, [create, _]}) ->
             create;
         ({requests, handle_request, [update, _]}) ->
             update
+        (_) ->
+            undefined
         end

 ## Full trace